Get E-Book

 if (msg.length === 0) handleEmptyProbe();

-Source address validation is also application logic. rinfo.address and rinfo.port say where the datagram came from according to the received packet.
-UDP has no peer identity.
-Local networks, NAT, and spoofing rules decide how trustworthy that tuple is.
-For a private health probe, the tuple may be enough.
-For anything security-sensitive, later security chapters own the authentication story.
+Source address validation is application logic. rinfo.address and rinfo.port say where the datagram appeared to come from in the received packet.
+UDP does not prove peer identity.
+Local networks, NAT, spoofing rules, and firewall policy all affect how much you should trust that tuple.
+For a private health probe, it may be enough.
+For security-sensitive behavior, add authentication at the protocol layer.

-One dgram.Socket can handle several logical peers, but the handler still runs on the JavaScript thread.
+One dgram.Socket can handle many logical peers, but the handler still runs on the JavaScript thread.
 A slow parser delays every other peer sharing that socket.
-That is fine for low-rate control traffic.
+That is acceptable for low-rate control traffic.
 It becomes painful for high-rate telemetry or realtime data.
-The receive queue below Node does not know which peer your application cares about most; it drops when the queue is full.
+The receive queue below Node does not know which peer your application cares about most.
+It drops datagrams when the queue is full.

-Keep the receive handler boring.
+Keep the receive handler simple.
 Validate length.
-Parse the minimal header.
-Move expensive work out of the immediate event path.
+Parse the smallest useful header.
+Move expensive work away from the immediate event path.
 Count accepted, rejected, and malformed messages separately.
-Those counters will never be perfect under UDP loss, but they make local parser behavior visible.
+Those counters will never fully describe network loss, but they make your local parser behavior visible.

-Version fields pay for themselves quickly.
-A one-byte version at the front of the payload gives the receiver a cheap way to reject old senders, new senders, and random traffic on the same port.
+Version fields are cheap and useful.
+A one-byte version at the front of the payload gives the receiver a quick way to reject old senders, new senders, and random traffic on the same port.

 socket.on('message', msg => {